-Audit Plan
+2016/2017 Audit Plan

 We are pleased to attach our Audit Plan which sets out how we intend to carry out our responsibilities as your auditor.
-Its purpose is to provide the Corporate Governance & Finance Committee with a basis to review our proposed audit approach and scope for the 2015/16 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
+Its purpose is to provide the Corporate Governance & Finance Committee with a basis to review our proposed audit approach and scope for the 2016/17 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
 It is also to ensure that our audit is aligned with the Committee's service expectations.

-This plan summarises our initial assessment of the key risks driving the development of an effective audit for East Cambridgeshire District Council, and outlines our planned audit strategy in response to those risks.
+This plan summarises our initial assessment of the key risks driving the development of an effective audit for the Council and outlines our planned audit strategy in response to those risks.
+We will present you with an update of progress on our Audit Plan at a subsequent meeting and after our early interim work has been performed.

-We welcome the opportunity to discuss this Audit Plan with you on 21 March 2016 and to understand whether there are other matters which you consider may influence our audit.
+We welcome the opportunity to discuss this Audit Plan with you on 3 April 2017 and to understand whether there are other matters which you consider may influence our audit.